MichaelEWest/NMRCodeExamples/README.md

 Feel free to manipulate the "manipulatable" variables to see how it affects the evolvolution of the system.

 # 3IterativeFileGeneration:
 This is an example of how I iteratively generated input files for a specialized simulation software package (called SIMPSON).
-It iteratively creates all possible configurations of 3 Cd-113 sites and 4 Te-125 nuclear sites within a "chunk" of a CdTe crystal, calculates all nuclear-nuclear couplings for each configuration, and writes it into a .txt file for later automated submission to SIMPSON.
+It iteratively creates all possible configurations of 3 Cd-113 sites and 4 Te-125 nuclear sites within a "chunk" of a CdTe crystal.
+In the process, it also calculates all nuclear-nuclear couplings for each configuration, and writes it into a .txt file for later automated submission to SIMPSON.

 This generates 24.7 MB of data in the form of 14,520 .txt files in the specified folder.
 (It's relatively quick!)